COMP6258-Reproducibility-Challenge/Reproducibility-Challenge-LoftQ/README.md

+This README is from the original paper.
+To view our works please look in the custom_loftq folder

 # <img src="asset/loftq_logo_mini.png" alt="LoftQ_logo" style="zoom:100%;" /> LoftQ: LoRA-Fine-Tuning-Aware Quantization

 LoftQ helps you fine-tune LLMs with limited GPUs. 🚀 LoftQ finds good enough quantized LoRA initialization: quantized backbone Q and LoRA adapters A and B, given a pre-trained weight W.